Nvidiacoursems/Nvidia_Project/README.md

 - inside your folder you will need 2 ore folders Input - Output

--Next in models just make a New Folder by Right clicking on models and New Folder Rename it whatever you want (But for this project name it Hotairballoon_Jet)
+- Next in models just make a New Folder by Right clicking on models and New Folder Rename it whatever you want (But for this project name it Hotairballoon_Jet)

--Second method
+*Second method